 Start ‘Em Young

 Exposing your children to the idea of sex and sexuality at a very young age has its benefits.
-For example, in the Netherlands, ‘Spring Fever’ week in schools focuses on sex ed classes for kids as young as four.
+For example, in the Netherlands, ‘Spring Fever’ week in schools focuses on sex ed classes for children as young as four.
 The approach is known as “comprehensive sex education” and it is about having open, honest conversations about love and relationships.

 This approach has received international attention because the country has, in fact, some of the best stats on teenagers’ sexual health.
 For example, Dutch teens have sex at a later age, compared to those in the US or other European countries.
 Their teen pregnancy rates are among the lowest in the world, and a study found that nine out of 10 Dutch teens used contraceptives the first time they had sex.